Check Out Our Our New Seed Shop

 Planting Supermarket Potatoes

 Do not just try and plant potatoes from the supermarket.
-More often than not you will be wasting your time as they have been inhibited to prevent sprouting although I have had success with some Anya that had started to sprout.
+Often you will be wasting your time.
+They may have been inhibited to prevent sprouting although I have had success with some Anya that had started to sprout.

 What Variety of Potato to Buy